devjorgecastro/retrofit-jsonapi-converter/README.md

 Written purely in kotlin :heart_eyes::heart:

-retrofit-jsonapi-converter is a Kotlin library for Android that adapts with retrofit to be able to map http responses with jsonapi.
+retrofit-jsonapi-converter is a Kotlin library for Android that adapts with retrofit and moshi to be able to map http responses with jsonapi.
 [see jsonapi specification](https://jsonapi.org/)

 __Support__